Signing Up for Medicare for the First Time: What to Know

-Is it mandatory to sign up for Medicare at age 65?
-No. You have the option to delay your Part B when you’re first eligible under certain circumstances (for example, when you’re still receiving health coverage from employment or if you have private insurance).
+It’s not mandatory to sign up for Medicare at age 65.
+You have the option to delay your Part B when you’re first eligible under certain circumstances (for example, when you’re still receiving health coverage from employment or if you have private insurance).
 However, if you do not enroll and you do not delay your Part B when you are first eligible, you may have to pay a Part B late-enrollment penalty.

 Tip: Even if you do choose to delay your Part B, it’s important that you still sign up for Part A when you turn 65.

 How to Sign Up for Medicare at Age 65

 When you turn 65, do you automatically get Medicare?
 If you’re already collecting social security when you turn 65, then yes, you should be automatically signed up and your Medicare card should be sent to you.
 If you haven’t received your Medicare card (or if you are not collecting Social Security by age 65), you’ll need to apply for Parts A & B before your 65th birthday (unless you are choosing to delay Medicare).